 Constant and Volatile

-,qualifiercompleteness In this book, it makes no difference if a type is volatile or not.
+The idea of the volatile qualifier is to prevent optimization, and since this book is focused on optimization techniques, we have no real use for the volatile qualifier.
+However, for the sake of completeness we include the m_volatile field in the Type class.
+In this book, it makes no difference if a type is volatile or not.

 private bool m_constant, m_volatile;